rschmucker/Large-Scale-Knowledge-Tracing/README.md

 # Assessing the Knowledge State of Online Students

 This project provides an efficient analysis framework for the study of knowledge tracing algorithms using various large-scale datasets.
 It converts the different datasets into a standardized format and provides implementations of various logistic regression and deep learning algorithms.
 Parts of this codebase were adapted from an earlier [repository]([https://github.com/theophilee/learner-performance-prediction]) by Theophile Gervet.
 We offer convenient parallel processing capabilities for data preparation and feature extraction.
 Experiments can be started using the files provided in the scripts folder.
-This repository is published alongside the paper *Assessing the Knowledge State of Online Students - New Data, New Approaches, Improved Accuracy*. **TODO: Add link to paper**
+This repository is published alongside the paper *Assessing the Knowledge State of Online Students - New Data, New Approaches, Improved Accuracy* ([Link](https://arxiv.org/abs/2109.01753)).

 ## Algorithms